 IRS Form W-9.

-Small business that were significantly impacted by the COVID-19 public health emergency, as outlined in the third funding priority in Section VI, shall submit the following additional documents:
+Small businesses that were significantly impacted by the COVID-19 public health emergency, as outlined in the second funding priority in Section VI, shall submit the following additional documents:

-Monthly profit and loss statements for March, April, and May 2019;
+Monthly profit and loss statements for 2019 or March, April, and May 2019;

-Monthly profit and loss statements for March, April, and May 2020; and
+Monthly profit and loss statements for 2020 or March, April, and May 2020; and

-Any other documents necessary to support the claim of a negative impact on net income.
+Any other documents necessary to support the claim of a negative impact on the business.

 Applicant Certification

-In order to receive grant funds through Weber CARES, an owner/or authorized agent of the small businesses shall certify under criminal penalty that all information contained in the grant application is true and correct to the best the applicant’s knowledge or belief, that funds will only be used to cover necessary expenditures and losses incurred due to the COVID-19 public health emergency, and that any acceptance of funds constitutes a binding legal commitment between Weber County and the small business.
+In order to receive grant funds through Weber CARES, an owner/or authorized agent of the small business shall certify under criminal penalty that all information contained in the grant application is true and correct to the best of the applicant’s knowledge or belief, that funds will only be used to cover necessary expenditures and losses incurred due to the COVID-19 public health emergency, and that any acceptance of funds constitutes a binding legal commitment between Weber County and the small business.

-Applicants shall also agree to reimburse Weber County for the entire amount of the grant award (including costs to recover the funds and attorney’s fees) if it is determined that funds were improperly obtained or were used for ineligible purpose.
+Applicants shall also agree to reimburse Weber County for the entire amount of the grant award (including costs to recover the funds and attorney’s fees) if it is determined that funds were improperly obtained or were used for an ineligible purpose.

 Approval Process and Distribution of Funds